ropensci/roweb3/content/blog/2025-02-27-news-march-2025/index.md

 TODO: add the picture here

-We discussed our translation effort and caught up on the champions' work after the program and in our new champion program cohort.
+We discussed our translation effort and catch up on the champions' work after the program and in our new champion program cohort.

 ### Coworking